suse-edge/edge-image-builder/docs/building-images.md

 * `elemental` - This must contain a file named `elemental_config.yaml`.
 This file will be bundled in the built image and used to register with Elemental on boot.

-Additionally, the following RPMs must be included in the RPMs directory as described above:
-* `elemental-register`
-* `elemental-system-agent`